 Erected by Wisconsin Historical Society and Wisconsin Department of Transportation.

 Location.
 45° 5.306′ N, 87° 2.88′ W. Marker is in Cana Island, Wisconsin, in Door County.
+Marker is about 100 feet north of the Cana Island Lighthouse.
 Touch for map.
-Marker is about 100 feet north of the Cana Island Lighthouse.
 Marker is at or near this postal address: 8800 East Cana Island Road, Baileys Harbor WI 54202, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Baileys Harbor Lower Range Light (approx. 3.7 miles away); Baileys Harbor Town Marina (approx. 4 miles away); Schooner Christina Nilsson (approx. 4 miles away); August Zahn Residence (approx. 4 miles away); War Memorial (approx. 4 miles away); 8068 Hwy.
 57 (approx. 4.1 miles away); 8064 Hwy.
 57 (approx. 4.1 miles away); First Permanent Colony in Door County (approx. 7.6 miles away).